PGT (Preimplantational Genetic Test)

-Preimplantation Genetic Diagnosis (PGD) is a technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD).
+Is a technique that is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+We offer this technique without travelling abroad.

-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

 It benefits three groups of patients: